Criminal Justice Learning Opportunities

 - Clay County Domestic Violence Court

 The Law Enforcement Skills program at Alexandria Technical and Community College is designed to give prospective peace officers hands-on skill training necessary to qualify for licensure in Minnesota.
 You’ll be eligible to attend after completing your Criminal Justice degree from MSUM, which is a Minnesota Board of Peace Officer Standards and Training (POST) certified program.
+This Peace Officer education program meets the cultural competency and diversity learning outcomes.

 Are you interested in exploring new cultures while furthering your education?
 Studying abroad with your peers and professors takes education to a whole new level, opening your eyes to fresh experiences and allowing you to further your education somewhere you might have never considered traveling.
 See how Restorative Justice works in Norway or Ireland, among other destinations.
 Contact Dr. Geraldine Hendrix-Sloan for more information.